How do I set a goal with a weekly rate?

 - Click the + icon to start a new manual entry goal.

 - You can select any goal type here, but we're going to choose the most straightforward and common goal type.
-Let's say we want to run six miles per week, in three sessions: we start by selecting a Do More goal, because we want to Do More miles.
+If we want to run six miles per week in three sessions, we start by selecting a Do More goal, because we want to Do More miles.

 - Enter the units you want to use and the amount you want to commit to.
-In this example, I'm aiming to run 6 miles per week, which I'm planning to complete via 3 runs of 2 miles each.
-That's the same as a goal to run 0.86 miles per day (3*2=6, 6/7=0.86).
+In this example, I'm aiming to run 6 miles per week in total.
+That's the same as a goal to run 0.86 miles per day (6/7=0.86).
 I don't need to calculate that out, though -- I can just enter 6/7, and Beeminder will automatically calculate what that means.

 If you want to delay your goal's start a few days (maybe you're traveling this weekend), be sure to tick the Start this goal with extra leeway box.
 Enter the number of days you want to delay and press Continue.

 If you want to start right away, but you don't want to get charged for missing your goal until the end of a week, you could start with 7 days of buffer.
-If you complete your six units by the end of the week, you'll keep 7 days of buffer going forward. - Next up, give your goal a brief name.
+If you complete your six units by the end of the week, you'll keep 7 days of buffer going forward (check the image in this article to see how that looks). - Next, give your goal a brief name.
 If you want, you can also write a short description with more information.

 - Finally, choose your initial pledge.
 This is the amount you will pay the first time you derail on the goal.
 After derailing, the pledge will increase by default — use the dropdown below to control how high it goes.
 In the example below, I have chosen to start at a $5 pledge, which will increase each time I derail, until it reaches $270 — the pledge cap.
 (To read more about pledges and payments, check out some FAQs!)